Rowing Camps and Recruiting

 - Smaller groups averaging 3-5 seasons of experience

 - Good for: Technical Improvement, Education & Inspiration

 3. Advanced Skills Camps (may involve international racing)

 - Smaller groups averaging 3-8 seasons of experience

 - Good for: Physiological Improvement,Technical Improvement, & Education & Inspiration

 Attending an institutional five day rowing camp will, generally speaking, not benefit a rowing or coxswain recruit’s chances at the institution.
 We spoke with one former Ivy coach who claimed that in over fifteen years at his institution, he had never recruited any of the hundreds of kids at their rowing camp.
 Of course, if a student is already talented enough to be recruited, the student will be recruited on the basis of their erg score and academics regardless of whether they attend the camp.

 With that in mind, there is a more serious camp system that tends to see a greater amount of campers in the recruiting process.
 These are longer camps that are typically over 2 weeks in duration.
-They range from the US Junior team program to summer programs in Philadelphia to the Sparks five week program in New Zealand.
-These camps can vary in culture, but are usually dedicated to rising high school juniors and seniors who are seeking to challenge themselves in the sport.

 Ultimately, attending rowing camp should provide perspective regardless of where you go.
 But it’s up to the student to make it mean something, regardless of race results.